soulweaver91/project-carrot-pcae/README.md

 Compiling requires [SFML 2.x](http://www.sfml-dev.org/download.php), [Qt 5.x](http://www.qt.io/download/) and Microsoft Visual Studio 2015.
-Configure the Qt settings with the MSVS Qt 5 plugin, then set up the user macro `SFML_DIR` in the property sheet to point to the location of your SFML installation.
+Configure the Qt settings with the MSVS Qt 5 plugin, then set up the macro `SFML_DIR` in the user property sheets (`Microsoft.Cpp.Win32.user` and `Microsoft.Cpp.x64.user`) to point to the location of your SFML installation.

 MSVS is not strictly required as long as you know how to set up a build system manually, though.